 Call Doctor If Your Child:

-- Spits up more than 1 or 2 tablespoons of milk
+- Spits up more than 1 to 2 tablespoons of milk every time

 - Spits up brown, red, or green fluid